 August 17, 2020

 Key’Aira Lockett is many things.
 And that’s kind of the point!
 She moves through the world freely, contributing to the many communities that nurture her impulse to create and effect change.
 Key’Aira has shaped her career in a fluid, non-linear fashion.
 Her pathway is guided by empathy, activism, and community engagement.
-Key’Aira is also a black woman of the millennial generation, whose understanding of queer theory and of identity politics have shaped her radical stance and oriented her in the work of building a truly liberated future.
+Key’Aira is also a black woman of the millennial generation, whose understanding of queer theory and of identity politics has shaped her radical stance and oriented her in the work of building a truly liberated future.

 “Freedom as Futurity” began as a dissertation, capping off her postgraduate studies in dance at Hollins University.
 In probing her long held commitment to movement, she found and developed a fascination with identity and a resolve to uncover the connection between the two.
 All those who have endured silence, violence and persecution are evidence of something unsettling and deeply wrong with our use and manipulation of identity politics.
-In her studies of queer theory, womanist theory and Blackness, she pulls from thinkers such as Jose Esteban Munoz, Susan Kozel, and bell hooks to illustrate her perspective.
+In her studies of queer theory, womanist theory and blackness, she pulls from thinkers such as Jose Esteban Munoz, Susan Kozel, and bell hooks to illustrate her own unique perspective.
 She shares moving original poetry and in vibrant prose, Key’Aira illustrates the necessity for and the path toward re-imagining and creating a future world of liberated beings.